Skip to content

 We define a library agnostic function:

-We can then pass either pandas or Polars to func_lower:
+We can then pass any supported library such as Pandas, Polars, or PyArrow to func_lower:

 >>> func_lower(df_pd)